nathan-bottomley/eleventy-plugin-podcaster.com/content/docs/episode-information.md

 ## Front matter

-The important information about each of your podcast episodes — the title, the date, the filename, the episode number, the size, the duration — should be made available in an `episode` object in the front matter of a post with an `podcastEpisode` tag, like this:
+The important information about each of your podcast episodes — the title, the date, the filename, the episode number, the size, the duration — should be made available in the front matter of a post with an `podcastEpisode` tag, like this:

 ```yaml
 ---